7 Common Skill Gaps Examples to Look Out For

 Slightly easier to find, but still contributing to these kinds of skill gaps examples are the roles which have already been in high demand for a number of years.

-Think about digital marketing, software development, and SaaS sales rolest.
+Think about digital marketing, software development, and SaaS sales roles.
 Oh yes, your Dad has probably heard of these.
-These are not new requirements to the modern business, so the cause isn’t a lack of expertise, it’s that the average tenure of these jobs is declining rapidly.
+These are not new requirements to modern business, so the cause isn’t a lack of expertise, it’s that the average tenure of these jobs is declining rapidly.
 Employees are staying in these roles for an average of 1.8 years, far less than even a few years ago.

 The real question here is how can we keep employees with high-demand skills engaged day after day, and year after year?